 Nobody likes to remove a tooth.
 Although sometimes it is necessary to keep your oral health strong.
 Tooth extraction treatment isn’t the only solution available.
 This depends how much damage has been done to your tooth.
 Sometimes a root canal is necessary.
-You can read here to learn more about both treatments.
+You can read this article to learn more about both treatments.
 Ultimately, the dentist is best placed to determine whether extraction treatment is required.

 Dental check-ups are an essential part of maintaining oral health.
 This is because the dentist can recognize the dangers signs to your teeth and resolve it before it gets worse.